puar-playground/AsMac/README.md

 ## 5. Reference
-The code is a demo for the Continuous Sequence Matching model introduced in the paper:
+The code is a demo for the Continuous Sequence Matching model introduced in the paper:<br />
 [Alignment-free Sequence Comparisons via Approximate String Matching](https://www.biorxiv.org/content/10.1101/2020.05.24.113852v3)